ultimateshadsform/astro-electron-ts/README.md

 ## 🏗️ Building and Publishing

 While this integration focuses on development setup, we recommend using [Electron Forge](https://www.electronforge.io/) for building and publishing your app.

-## TODO:

-- [ ] Add Electron file creation automatically if one does not have

 ## 📄 License